VitaliDudarenka/TestTask/README.md

 RxJava Retrofit OkHttp Glide Dagger2 ConstraintLayout RecyclerView

 # Download
 To download this project click "Cone or download" button, then click "downloadZip" or copy the project link.
-If you have installed GitHub client you may click "Open in Desctop".
+If you have installed GitHub client you may click "Open in Desktop".